EVENTS AND WORKSHOPS

 FOOD SYSTEMS AND THE CIRCULAR ECONOMY

 This event was co-design, co-hosted and presented by Chris Jones and Impact Hub Lausanne and Circular Economy Transition Switzerland.

 The evening focused on how developed cities can embrace the food system as a catalyst for achieving economic, social and environmental benefits.
 There were references to success stories, policies and strategies from cities including Paris, Brussels, Madrid, New York and Sao Paolo plus examples of real, working urban food projects and businesses as diverse as hi-tech hydro- and aquaponic indoor systems, to rooftop green houses, vertical façade farms and community based education and nutrition initiatives.

 FEEDING CITIES: FIXING CITIES

-This INSPIRE event, organised and presented by Chris Jones, took place on April 8th 2019 at Impact Hub Geneva.
+This INSPIRE event, organised and presented by Chris Jones, took place at Impact Hub Geneva, Switzerland.
 The topic was 'Urban Agriculture as a catalyst for creating livable resilient cities'

 The presentation explored some of the opportunities and challenges surrounding urban food production as part of circular economy based urban revitalisation strategies including bottom-up approaches and embracing techniques from simple, low-tech to integrated high-tech interventions.